mmnsports.com

 “I said to myself, ‘I never want to feel like this again.
 Unprepared mentally.'
 Going into the French Open that year, I was really nervous,” she recalled, “and I just felt like I needed to get my thoughts down.”

-Her approach proved effective as she reached the junior final at the French Open, defeating notable players such as Qinwen before losing to Leylah Fernandez.
+Her approach proved effective as she reached the junior final at the French Open, defeating notable players such as Zheng Qinwen before losing to Leylah Fernandez.

 Navarro continues to advance in major tournaments, demonstrating the effectiveness of her mental strategies.